jameshart197/CI_PP1_ZOLA/README.md

 <img src="docs/user-story-testing/user-story-2.JPG">
 </details>

-3. As a first time user, I want to know the price of the drinks so I can budget accordingly
+3. As a first time user, I want to know the price of the drinks so I can budget accordingly.

 | **Feature**                 | **Action**                    | **Expected Result**     | **Actual Result** |
 | --------------------------- | ----------------------------- | ----------------------- | ----------------- |